wonma/My-Learning-Tracker/log.md

 Such a nice learning resource!

 - Learned : use case of querySelector, addEventListener, good use of 'target'
-- Challage unsolved : how to sort the array in an alphabetical order, which has been sorted by boolean.
+- Self-Challage 02 : how to sort the array in an alphabetical order, which has been sorted by boolean. :round_pushpin:[solved][#Solved-Challenge-02]).

 ### Best error of today
 ```JavaScript